Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 This seemingly unjustified guesswork is perfectly valid in mathematics, as long as the final result is proven rigorously.
 But in a blog post, I might write a little more about the intuition behind the Ansatz, even if it is somewhat hand-wavy for a paper.

 It seems clear that Player 2 (the chooser) will randomise between the two scenarios, but it is not guaranteed that she will choose them with equal probability.
-(Therefore, we keep a free parameter $P$ for this mixing parameter.)
+(Therefore, we keep a free parameter $`P`$ for this mixing parameter.)
 Symmetry suggests that when a specific scenario is set, Player 2 can confuse Player 1 (the guesser) the most, by choosing uniformly from all possible sequences, i.e. including all permutations of the bits in her disposal.
 Analogously, Player 1 is expected to sample uniformly from the produced sequence, to prevent Player 2 from exploiting any bias in her sampling strategy.

 In simple win-lose gambles, it is advantageous to always bet on an outcome which is most probable.
 (For example, if we have a 70% chance of winning if we choose A and 30% if we choose B, then we should choose A (because if we ever choose B instead of A, then we decrease our chance of winning).)
 Because of this simple observation, in most cases, the taken sample will provide enough evidence that tilts the odds in favour of one scenario or the other.
-(Because of the joint randomised permutations, the evidence is basically the number of 1-s ($\textcolor{#000000}{\blacksquare}$), $k$ observed in the sample.)
+(Because of the joint randomised permutations, the evidence is basically the number of 1-s ($`\textcolor{#000000}{\blacksquare}`$), $`k`$ observed in the sample.)
-Therefore, for small enough $k$ – the number of 1-s – Player 1 is expected to guess A (because by convention the number of 1-s is less in scenario A than in B $K_A < K_B$), while for large enough $k$, she is expected to guess B.
+Therefore, for small enough $`k`$ – the number of 1-s – Player 1 is expected to guess A (because by convention the number of 1-s is less in scenario A than in B $`K_A < K_B`$), while for large enough $`k`$, she is expected to guess B.
 (This does not mean, of course, that Player 1 can be sure about her guess; it only means that she is expected to make a determined choice to maximise her chance of winning if the evidence is strong enough.)

-However, two questions remain: what should be the threshold values of $k$ – number of 1-s – to switch from guessing A to guessing B, and what should Player 1 do if the evidence is inconclusive, i.e. if the number of observed 1-s is exactly on the threshold?
+However, two questions remain: what should be the threshold values of $`k`$ – number of 1-s – to switch from guessing A to guessing B, and what should Player 1 do if the evidence is inconclusive, i.e. if the number of observed 1-s is exactly on the threshold?
-We can keep the critical value of the number of 1-s as an additional free parameter $k^\bullet$, and by borrowing intuition from the smallest nontrivial example, assume that a randomised guess might be part of Player 1's optimal strategy.
+We can keep the critical value of the number of 1-s as an additional free parameter $`k^\bullet`$, and by borrowing intuition from the smallest nontrivial example, assume that a randomised guess might be part of Player 1's optimal strategy.
-Therefore, we can keep another free parameter $\nu$ to characterise the randomised guess if the number of 1-s takes precisely the critical value $k=k^\bullet$.
+Therefore, we can keep another free parameter $`\nu`$ to characterise the randomised guess if the number of 1-s takes precisely the critical value $`k=k^\bullet`$.
-(The probability of guessing A in this critical case is assumed to be $\nu$, while the probability of guessing B is $1-\nu$.)
+(The probability of guessing A in this critical case is assumed to be $`\nu`$, while the probability of guessing B is $`1-\nu`$.)

-In summary, there are three characteristic parameters describing the equilibrium solution of a general Fisher game $\mathfrak{Game}(N, K_A, K_B, M)$:
+In summary, there are three characteristic parameters describing the equilibrium solution of a general Fisher game $`\mathfrak{Game}(N, K_A, K_B, M)`$:

-- $P^* \in (0,1)$, the probability of Player 2 choosing scenario A;
+- $`P^* \in (0,1)`$, the probability of Player 2 choosing scenario A;
 - $` k^* \in \{0,\dots,N \} `$, the threshold or critical value of the number of 1-s in the sample, under which Player 1 guesses scenario A and above which she guesses B;
-- $\nu^* \in [0,1)$, the probability of guessing A if the number of 1-s is exactly the critical value in the sample.
+- $`\nu^* \in [0,1)`$, the probability of guessing A if the number of 1-s is exactly the critical value in the sample.

 #### Links for the general solution